Elaborations by Valerie Daldrup, zentrale Koordinierungsstelle, Thüringer Hochschulgründernetzwerk

 The main incubators or accelerators are not located in Thuringia but the universities offer free office space, infrastructure and advice for startups that are linked to the university or its ecosystem – here international applicants are always welcome (more information: www.hochschul-gruendernetzwerk.de).
 Also the ThEx – the Thuringian center for startups & entrepreneurship – pools infrastructure and advice of many cooperation partners that dedicate their work to startups under one roof (for more see http://www.thex.de/).

-In the metropolitan areas also several application center as well as technology and startup center are located that offer high-tech infrastructure at a reasonable price (for more see: http://www.cluster-thueringen.de/innovationsstrategie/partner-akteure/technologiezentren/).
+In the metropolitan areas also several application center, as well as technology and startup center, are located that offer high-tech infrastructure at a reasonable price (for more see: http://www.cluster-thueringen.de/innovationsstrategie/partner-akteure/technologiezentren/).

 Presence of Research Institutes and Universities

 Around 40 institutes, institutions of higher learning, and research initiatives are located in Thuringia, including nine state-sponsored universities and universities of applied sciences.
-They cover all fields of interest from a technical focus, applied engineering to life science or architecture and music.
+They cover all fields of interest from a technical focus, applied to engineer to life science or architecture and music.
 On top, there are several institutions of the Fraunhofer Society, Max-Planck Society for the Advancement of Science, Leibniz Association, and Helmholtz Association.
 At the Beutenberg Campus in Jena over 3,000 researchers and roughly 50 biotech and medical technology companies are clustered.

 More information about the startup activities of the universities is linked on the page of the University Start-up Network Thuringia (www.hochschul-gruendernetzwerk.de).